Skip to content

 How to Eat Pintxos like a Local

-To truly savor the pintxo experience, it’s essential to eat like a local.
-Pintxos are typically enjoyed in lively, bustling bars where the energy is part of the charm.
-Begin by gathering a few of the beautifully arranged cold pintxos displayed on the counter—just point to the ones that catch your eye, and the bartender will place them on your plate.
 But don’t stop there: be sure to check out the hot pintxos as well, often listed on a chalkboard or menu.
 These are made to order in the kitchen and are an essential part of the experience.
 Pair your selection with a drink, like a glass of Txakoli or Rioja, and enjoy them casually—most are meant to be eaten with your hands.
-Embrace the variety, try unexpected combinations, and let your pintxos trail become a delicious and memorable culinary adventure.
+You can choose to sit at the bar or a table to soak in the lively atmosphere as you sample a variety of creative pintxos.

 Pintxos Etiquette

 Understanding pintxos etiquette is crucial for an authentic dining experience in San Sebastian.
 When you enter a pintxo bar, greet the bartender with a friendly “hola” or “kaixo” (in Basque).
 Use the correct terminology when ordering, such as “un pintxo de…” followed by your choice.
 As you enjoy your pintxos, be mindful of your surroundings and avoid making a mess.
-It’s polite to finish your current selection before ordering more, showing appreciation for the chef’s craftsmanship.
+It’s polite to finish your current selection before ordering more, showing appreciation for the skill and creativity of local chefs whose craftsmanship elevates pintxos into an art form.
 When it’s time to leave, be sure to pay for your pintxos—even if no one comes after you or the bill isn’t presented immediately.
-By following these simple rules, you’ll immerse yourself in the local culture and fully enjoy the vibrant pintxos scene in San Sebastian.

 Two tips to consider when in the Basque Country:

 1. Are pintxos always presented with a toothpick?
-The answer is no, the toothpick is used where necessary to hold the entire piece, but a pintxo is a miniature, something you can eat in one or two bites maximum.
+The answer is no, the toothpick is used where necessary to hold the entire piece, but a pintxo is a miniature, something you can eat in or two bites maximum.

 2. Should I count the toothpicks to get the bill?
 Again, no, your server will count what you have, don’t worry and simply enjoy!